 AstraZeneca PLC, maker of Crestor, has confidence in the drug, spokeswoman Emily Denney said.
 “To date, the FDA has not given us any indication of a major concern regarding Crestor,” she said.

 Carolyn Glynn, spokeswoman for Roche Holdings AG, a maker of Accutane, acknowledged that the drug carries risk and said it is reserved for serious cases.
-"This drug is extremely beneficial as long as it’s used safely and appropriately,"
+“This drug is extremely beneficial as long as it’s used safely and appropriately,” she said.

 Susan Bro, a Pfizer spokeswoman, said Bextra did not increase the risk of serious cardiovascular events in a recent analysis of nearly 8,000 arthritis patients who took the drug from six weeks to 52 weeks.
 She said Bextra has been found to be safe and effective when used as indicated.